-In accordance with the Texas County & District Retirement System (TCDRS) Act, the annual actuarial valuation of the assets and liabilities of TCDRS has been completed as of December 31, 2019.
-This valuation was performed using actuarial assumptions that were adopted by the Board in December 2017.
+In accordance with the Texas County & District Retirement System (TCDRS) Act, the annual actuarial valuation of the assets and liabilities of TCDRS has been completed as of December 31, 2020.
+This valuation was performed using actuarial assumptions that were adopted by the Board in December 2017, with updates to the economic assumptions adopted by the Board in March 2021.